RBS TV Porto Alegre: TV Gaúcha (1962-1983)

 Headquarters of the TV station, in Santa Tereza district.

-With the use of the Porto Alegre channel 12 VHF concession by the Grupo RBS authorized by the then president of the republic, Juscelino Kubitschek, the station was inaugurated on December 29, 1962, by the communicator Maurício Sirotsky Sobrinho.
+With the use of the Porto Alegre VHF channel 12 concession by Grupo RBS authorized by the then president of the republic, Juscelino Kubitschek, the station was inaugurated on December 29, 1962, by the communicator Maurício Sirotsky Sobrinho.
 Initially, under the name TV Gaúcha, it was affiliated with Rede de Emissoras Unidas, led by TV Record and TV Rio.
 In the following year, it became affiliated with TV Excelsior.

 In 1967, with the Excelsior crisis, TV Gaúcha joined Rede Globo, founded in 1965 by journalist Roberto Marinho in Rio de Janeiro.
 From then on, most of its programming began to be produced by Rede Globo.

 Jornal do Almoço, the station's main program, went on the air in 1972, when there was still no space in Rede Globo's national programming for local news at noon.
 To put the program on the air, TV Gaúcha interrupted Rede Globo's programming to show JA, which was two hours long.

 On June 12, 1972, TV Gaúcha suffered a fire at its headquarters in Morro Santa Teresa, damaging many equipment and studios, a great loss for the station.
 Even so, Jornal do Almoço was aired the next day and reported the event.

 In 1982, the Galpão Crioulo program, lasting 50 minutes, was broadcast with the aim of disseminating gaucho folklore and nativist music.